-Assets is a Digital Asset Management (DAM) tool that is fully integrated with the AEM platform and enables your enterprise to share and distribute digital assets.
-Users across an organization can manage, store, and access images, videos, documents, audio clips, and rich media such as Flash files for use on the web, in print, and for digital distribution.
+Assets is a Digital Asset Management (DAM) tool that is an integral part of the Experience Manager platform and enables your enterprise to manage and distribute digital assets.
+Users across an organization can manage, store, and access many types of digital assets such as images, videos, documents, audio clips, 3D files, and rich media for use on the web, in print, and for digital distribution.

 Assets provides enterprise-wide sharing and distribution of an organization’s key digital assets.
 Users across an organization can store, manage, and access digital assets such as images, graphics, audio, video, and documents through a Web interface (or a CIFS or WebDAV folder).

-Completely integrated into AEM, AEM Assets lets you do the following:
+Assets capability of Experience Manager lets you do the following:

-When determining whether to put an image into AEM Assets or use the Image component, consider the image lifecycle:
+When determining whether to put an image into DAM repository or use image component, consider the image lifecycle:

 An asset is a digital document, image, video, or audio (or part thereof) that can have multiple renditions and can have sub-assets (for example, layers in a photoshop file, slides in a PowerPoint file, pages in a pdf, files in a ZIP).